Outrigger boat on beach in Palawan, Philippines, with limestone cliffs behind

 Companies

-• We recommend Globe for most travelers
+• I recommend Globe for most travelers who want a physical SIM

 • Consider Smart as an alternative

-• A Philippines eSIM is often the best option if your device supports it
+• An eSIM from Nomad is the best option if you only need data

 There are three main telecom companies that offer SIM cards in the Philippines, and getting up and running is a fairly easy process regardless of which one you choose.
 Generally speaking, Globe has affordable prices and better coverage in the places that international tourists visits, so it’s our top pick.